Selective serotonin reuptake inhibitor: Post-SSRI sexual dysfunction

 Post-SSRI sexual dysfunction (PSSD) refers to a set of symptoms reported by some people who have taken SSRIs or other serotonin reuptake-inhibiting (SRI) drugs, in which sexual dysfunction symptoms persist for at least three months after ceasing to take the drug.
-The status of PSSD as a legitimate and distinct pathology is contentious; several researchers have proposed that it should be recognized as a separate phenomenon from more common SSRI side effects.
+The status of PSSD as a legitimate and distinct pathology is contentious; several researchers have proposed that it be recognized as a separate phenomenon from more common SSRI side effects.

 The reported symptoms of PSSD include reduced sexual desire or arousal, erectile dysfunction in males or loss of vaginal lubrication in females, persistent premature ejaculation (even in patients without a previous history of the condition), difficulty having an orgasm or loss of pleasurable sensation associated with orgasm, and a reduction or loss of sensitivity in the genitals or other erogenous zones.
 Additional non-sexual symptoms are also commonly described, including emotional numbing, anhedonia, depersonalization or derealization, and cognitive impairment.
 The duration of PSSD symptoms appears to vary among patients, with some cases resolving in months and others in years or decades; one analysis of patient reports submitted between 1992 and 2021 in the Netherlands listed a case which had reportedly persisted for 23 years.
-The symptoms of PSSD are largely shared with post-finasteride syndrome (PFS) and post-retinoid sexual dysfunction (PRSD), two other poorly-understood conditions which have been suggested to share a common etiology with PSSD despite being associated with different types of medication.
+The symptoms of PSSD are largely shared with post-finasteride syndrome and post-retinoid sexual dysfunction, two other poorly understood conditions which have been suggested to share a common etiology with PSSD despite being associated with different types of medication.